huzaifac137/ninjas-user-management/readme.md

 # 🌟 User Management (Frontend + Backend)

 This project provides a **complete user management system** including:
+✅ Typescript for Type Safety on Backend and Frontend.

 ✅ React.js with tailwindcss + APIs integrated with Node.js (Express + Typescript) Backend.
 ✅ Authentication (login, super admin signup)
 ✅ Role and permission management
 ✅ Secure CRUD operations on users
 ✅ Role assignment.

 ✅ API documentation with Swagger.

-✅ Backend with Docker implementation (it can be dockerized and deployed as container or locally tested)
+✅ Backend with Docker implementation (it can be dockerized and deployed as container or locally tested) .

+✅ Rate Limiter Based on IP.
+✅ HTTP Request Logger Attached.
+✅ Safe Headers Attached, CORS Enabled.

 ---